Latest News

 This comes at a time when cases of Sim Swap is on the rise in Kenya with Safaricom being the most affected as fraudsters target M-PESA accounts.

-This means you will have to visit a Safaricom shop in person with by your national identification card or by calling the company’s customer care numbers.
+This means you will have to visit a Safaricom shop in person with your national identification card or by calling the company’s customer care numbers.

 As earlier reported, a Kenyan man has disclosed how he lost more than KSh 2.6 million after fraudsters hacked into his accounts and wiped them clean.

-He immediately contacted Safaricom where he was attended to by an agent who asked for his ID details and phone numbers among other personal information.
+He immediately contacted Safaricom, where he was attended to by an agent who asked for his ID details and phone numbers, among other personal information.

-As he waited for help from the telecommunications company, he decided to check his bank balance but when he tried to access his account via the Absa app, the system rejected his fingerprints.
+As he waited for help from the telecommunications company, he decided to check his bank balance, but when he tried to access his account via the Absa app, the system rejected his fingerprints.

-He managed to access his account via the internet using his laptop and shock to him, KSh 150,000 had been withdrawn from the account that held KSh 335,000.
+He managed to access his account via the internet using his laptop, and shock to him, KSh 150,000 had been withdrawn from the account that held KSh 335,000.

 A further KSh 150,000 was withdrawn moments before messaging Absa and changing his password.

-However, that did not help and the hackers withdrew the remaining KSh 34,000.
+However, that did not help, and the hackers withdrew the remaining KSh 34,000.

-The hackers also accessed his dollar account which had US$17,451 a few minutes after midnight.
+The hackers also accessed his dollar account, which had US$17,451, a few minutes after midnight.

 The fraudsters withdrew US$936 then US$4,680, US$3,650, US$4,680, US$936, US$1,872, US$561, US$121, US$9.36 and US$4.68.

 Do you have a story you would like us to publish?
-Please reach us through [email protected] or call/SMS +254 731 469269
+Please reach us at info@gotta.news.

 Click to comment